How to Make Traditional English Scones

 For savory cheese scones, just leave out the sugar and add ½ cup of grated Cheddar cheese (or other medium to strong tasting cheese).

 To make fruit scones, add ½ cup of dried mixed fruit to the plain sweet scone recipe.

-Some people use an electric mixer, but I prefer to be a bit low-tech and use a large mixing bowl and then manually blend the ingredients using a spatula or flexible knife.
+Some people like to use an electric mixer, but I prefer to be a bit low-tech and use a large mixing bowl and then manually blend the ingredients using a spatula or flexible knife.
 I recommend this as it can be put in the dishwasher and is suitable for blending a heavy batter like this scone recipe. silcone non-stick spatula

 You will also need a flat pastry board and a 2” round cookie cutter.

 To bake the scones you will need a baking sheet, a pastry brush to apply the egg glaze and a wire cooling rack.